by Rachel O’Toole

 My coaching journey begins

 My lack of competence in the role needed to be addressed.
 I decided to split the agile part of the role from the coaching part in the early days.
 I had deep experience in transitioning Waterfall to agile working practices, but lacked the coaching experience.
-I focused my efforts where I had no expertise, immersing myself in learning how to coach, by going on training courses, watching online modules, and reading every book I could find about organisational behaviour and coaching change.
+I focused my efforts where I had no expertise, immersing myself in learning how to coach, by going on training courses, watching online modules, and reading every book I could find about organizational behavior and coaching change.
 What I learned, I practiced with teams I had worked with in my previous roles, as they were happy to volunteer for my early failures.

 The first course I attended was a one-day session called “Coaching for Performance,” which was useful enough.
 It gave a structure to follow and the fundamentals of how to keep the problem squarely on the other side of the table without taking ownership or volunteering to “help.”
 I applied the process diligently but mastering the process itself didn’t make for an effective coach.
 Some of the interventions fell flat.
 Now I realize I spent too much time obsessing about iterating through each step of the process, and not enough focused on the people.

 The next course was on Neuroscience-based Coaching focussing on the teachings of David Rock.
 This was just what I needed.
 My background is in engineering and science so having a course that explained how the brain worked gave me something tangible to hook onto and meant I finally got the science part I needed to make coaching something I could do.
 As part of the training, we were expected to coach each other.In one session where I was being coached, something was suddenly unlocked.
 I was given the role of agile coach after I had just come back from maternity leave.
 At that point, I wanted to go back to my old job of Scrum Master and when I was told I was to now coach my colleagues, I was devastated because I thought I didn’t want the job.
 As the coaching session progressed, the conversation kept coming back to my first day back in work after the birth of my son and that I didn’t want the role of agile coach.
 Then, the coach repeated what I had articulated verbatim and I heard what I was saying for the first time.
 It was not that I didn’t want the role of coach; instead it was the fact that the decision about the job was made for me and not with me.
-It was a brilliant moment with the realisation that what I thought was frustrating me was instead something else.
+It was a brilliant moment with the realization that what I thought was frustrating me was instead something else.

 I finally clearly understood what good coaching could do for people and invested heavily in practicing the techniques.